-Our approach will aim for maximum reach by offering opportunities at different times of the day and a wide variety of settings across the borough.
+Our approach will aim for maximum reach by offering a range of different opportunities for people to have their say.

 A variety of methods will be used to increase accessibility to the engagement process.
 These will accommodate the three key strands of a successful two-way communications approach.